A Stupid Idea

 Back on the Path

-Of course these blogs posts are only a small glimpse at my journey and what I’ve learned along the way.
+Of course, these blog posts are only a small glimpse at my journey and what I’ve learned along the way.
 I didn’t get to where I am alone.
-I had great mentors like Tim Ferriss, Jocko Willink, Jordan Peterson, Joe Rogan, Gary Vaynerchuck and others, who taught me most of what I know.
+I had great mentors like Tim Ferriss, Jocko Willink, Jordan Peterson, Joe Rogan, Gary Vaynerchuck, and others, who taught me most of what I know.

 Feel free to check out my Instagram, Twitter, Facebook and sign up for my Newsletter below.
 I’d love to hear from you!